 28 to do whatsoever thy hand and thy council foreordained to come to pass.

 [The quotation of scripture in the context of a prayer is certainly not to tell God something that He does not already know.
-It was to give assurance to those who were gathered together and praying, and to provide context for the request, which follows.]
+It was to give assurance to those who were gathered together and praying, and to provide context for their request.
+Here are the source passages:

 29 And now, Lord, look upon their threatenings: and grant unto thy servants to speak thy word with all boldness,

 30 while thy stretchest forth thy hand to heal; and that signs and wonders may be done through the name of thy holy Servant Jesus.

 [They request God's help as they are carrying out the Great Commission.]

 31 And when they had prayed, the place was shaken wherein they were gathered together; and they were all filled with the Holy Spirit, and they spake the word of God with boldness.

 [Have you noticed the pattern that whenever it says someone is filled with the Holy Spirit that it immediately says: "and they spoke."
 It is impossible be filled with the Holy Spirit and not want to speak whatever truth you know.
 Being "filled with the Holy Spirit" is a term that does not necessarily imply any miraculous cause, nor does it have to produce some miraculous effect.
 Romans 8 indicates that all Christians are to be filled with the Holy Spirit, and we will saw in Acts 5:32 that the Holy Spirit is a gift to all Christians.
 Clearly not all Christians had miraculous abilities.
 Luke is careful to indicate who does ...
 Acts 4:33 "And with great power gave the apostles their witness of the resurrection of the Lord Jesus: and great grace was upon them all."
 The apostles were the only eye witnesses of these things.
 Other Christians will obtain help from gifts of the Holy Spirit as we move forward.]